Kolkata Police

-The Kolkata Police (কলকাতা পুলিশ) (formerly "Calcutta Police") is the territorial police force responsible for law enforcement and crime prevention within the metropolitan area of the city of Kolkata, West Bengal.
+The Kolkata Police (Bengali: কলকাতা পুলিশ) is the territorial police force responsible for law enforcement and crime prevention within the metropolitan area of the city of Kolkata, West Bengal.
 It is one of the two primary police forces in West Bengal, the other being the West Bengal Police.
+Kolkata Police is the oldest Police Commissionerate established under the British Indian administrative system.
+The Commissionerate system was introduced in the Presidency towns under Act XIII of 1856 and headed by a Commissioner of Police.